TiagoAssuncao/encrypter_pictures/README.rst

-# encrypter_pictures
+# Encrypter Pictures
 ***

-System wich cat a image and crip and decript it with rsa.
+System wich cat a jpg image and crip and decript it with rsa.
 ## Technology Stack
 * Python 3.4
 * Pillow